-The survey was unambiguous in its finding that the provincial government of KP during the period 2003-2007 was not only sympathetic towards the militants but also ineffective in fighting them and additionally lacked the commitment to counter the militants.
-It could not have been otherwise since the MMA believed in Jihad as they had many Deobandis who were followers of Maulana Nanautawi the founder of the Deoband seminary (1866).
-In short the provincial government was complicit in the growth of militancy in Swat.
-This conclusion is supported by others who found that the MMA, religious alliance ruling the KP at that period, “Aided the rise of the Taliban [in Swat].”
+The survey was unambiguous in its finding that the MMA provincial government of KP during the period 2003-2007 was not only sympathetic towards the militants but also ineffective in fighting them and additionally lacked the commitment to counter the militants.
+This was unsurprising, given that many MMA members were Deobandis - followers of Maulana Nanautawi, who founded the Deoband seminary in 1866 , and advocated a vigorous brand of orthodox Islam.
+The conclusion that the provincial government was complicit in the growth of militancy in Swat is supported by others who found that the MMA, religious alliance ruling the KP at that period, “Aided the rise of the Taliban [in Swat].”

-Another factor that encouraged the growth of militancy was the fact that from 1999 to 2008 Pakistan was governed by a military regime and run as a military dictatorship notwithstanding the quasi electoral façade that Gen. Musharraf painted over this design.
+Another factor that encouraged the growth of militancy was the fact that from 1999 to 2008 Pakistan was governed by a military regime, notwithstanding the quasi-electoral façade that General Musharraf painted over this design.
+The military intelligence services played a large role directly in KP, bringing the MMA to power through vote-rigging in the 2002 general elections.

-The MMA was brought to power in the KP, through massive voting manipulation by the intelligence services in the 2002 general elections.
-Members were nominated to seats by officers of intelligence services.
+Members were nominated to seats by officers of the intelligence services.
 On the surface, Pakistan was an ally of the US but in reality its leadership was playing a dual game where it had a secret deal with the rightist parties that ultimately handed over the KP province to those who were bent on fragmenting it.
-Musharraf and his team thus had a hand in the creation of the misery of the citizens of Swat.
-The leadership of a State that plays with the lives of its citizens and even sacrifices its own soldiers must be led by cynicism, expediency and opportunism.
+Musharraf and his team thus helped create the misery of the citizens of Swat.
+The leadership of a state that plays with the lives of its citizens and even sacrifices its own soldiers must be led by cynicism, expediency and opportunism.

-During research work for this paper secondary confirmation about Pakistani short sighted policies become evident when the then Governor KP held a Jirga with the Mohmand tribe on 25th Oct 2001, and stated that the government will not stop those who wished to go to Afghanistan to assist their brethren.
-The message reached Sufi Mohammad in Dir and he began to raise a lashkar in Maidan for Jihad in Afghanistan.
-It was joined by people from other Malakand districts.
-Between 27th Oct and the movement of the lashkar from Bajaur into Afghanistan via Kunar in early Nov 2001, senior officers then in charge of FATA, repeatedly advised the Governor KP to issue a warning to Sufi Mohammad to disperse the lashkar and not to cross the international boundary.
-Unfortunately this advice was dismissed and a lashkar of about 9000 Jihadis was allowed to slip into Afghanistan to fight in support of the Talibans.
-We know what happened afterwards.
-People were killed in their hundreds and the lashkar dispersed.

-Sufi Mohammad instead of returning to Dir where he would have been surely killed for causing so much distress presented himself for arrest in Kurram Agency on 16th Nov 2001.
-He begged the arresting authority not to send him to Dir where he was sure that the families of the dead would have asked him to account for their lost ones.
-Sufi Mohammad was done a favor by the administration of Kurram when he was imprisoned in D.I Khan Jail instead of a jail in Swat or Dir!
-During his trial in D.I Khan Jail he begged the presiding officer and the Jirga to convict him so as to save his life and reputation.
-This help was also given to the Machiavelli of Malakand!

-D. Household perceptions on security
+E. Household perceptions of security, and its impact on economic growth